Carel

 • 500

-PAIRS OF SHOES WERE DONATED TO THE CHARITY SECOURS POPULAIRE IN 2023
+PAIRS OF SHOES WERE DONATED TO SECOURS POPULAIRE IN 2023

 www.carel.fr

-"Carel and I really found each other.
-I've always loved things that are well done, but also fantasy in life, color, the little detail that makes a difference"
+"Carel and I really hit it off.
+I've always loved things that are well done, but also the fantasy in life, the color, the little details that make the difference."

-Frédérique : Carel was born in 1952, just after the war.
+Frederique : Carel was born in 1952, just after the war.
 The Carel family were refugees.
 Georges Carel met his future wife, Rosa, on the streets of Paris.
-They both came from fashion backgrounds: Georges' father was a shoemaker in Oran, Algeria, and Rosa's mother came from Eastern Europe and was involved in the fur trade.
-They fell in love and decided to create a brand of shoes under their own name, Carel.
-Right from the start, the distinctive feature was the little heel called the "trotteur".
-It's a heel a few centimetres high, Cuban, square-shaped, which makes it stable and allows women to run around without getting tired or injured.
-They also wanted very cheerful models, because after the war everything was sad, in grey or black.
-They wanted to do something very different and flexible to accompany the development of women in society.
-At that time, women had become very emancipated, and in fact have had the right to vote since 1944.
-There was a need for a shoe that was elegant and sexy, yet practical and comfortable.
-This need is still very much alive today, which is one of the reasons why Carel has stood the test of time.
+Both of them already came more or less from the world of fashion: Georges's father was a shoemaker in Oran, Algeria, and Rosa's mother came from Eastern Europe.
+They fell in love and decided to start a shoe brand, with their name, Carel.
+From the beginning, the distinctive sign was the small heel called "the trotter."
+It's a heel a few centimeters high, Cuban, square-shaped, which makes it stable and allows women to run everywhere without getting tired or falling.
+They also wanted very cheerful models, because after the war everything was sad, available in gray or black.
+They wanted to do something very different and flexible, everyday and comfortable, to support the development of women in society.
+At that time, women were very emancipated, they had the right to vote since 1944.
+There was a need for an elegant and sexy shoe while being utilitarian and comfortable.
+This need is still very current, it is one of the reasons why Carel has stood the test of time.

-You took over Carel in 2011.
-How did the handover go?
+You took over Carel in 2011, how did this handover take place?

-Frédérique : I bought Carel 13 years ago, directly from the family.
-They didn't want a competitor to take over, they wanted someone different with new ideas.
-I'd come from L'Oréal, so I didn't know anything about shoes, but I remembered the Carel boutique that I'd seen as a little girl in Grenoble, which had made a big impression on me.
-I remembered a very pretty brand, well made with quality products.
-I liked the idea straight away.
-I really learnt the trade on the job with Michèle Carel, and now Emilie, Georges' granddaughter, who still works with me today.
-I think they chose me because they liked my vision for the brand.
-The company was ageing when I took it over, and I wanted to put design back at the centre of the debate.
-I knew that there were treasures to be unearthed in the archives.
-Tony, one of the Carel brothers and the most creative, had worked with all the top designers of the day: Jean-Paul Gaultier, Karl Lagerfeld, Jean-Charles de Castelbajac, Thierry Mugler and others.
-They made the shoes for their fashion shows.
-So there were gold mines in the brand's archives!
-So when I took over the brand, we worked really hard, but we had all the foundations we needed to succeed: a fine established brand with a fine history and well-made products from historic suppliers in Italy.
-All that was missing was some new energy and fresh blood.
+Frederique : I actually bought Carel 13 years ago, directly from the family.
+They didn't want a competitor to take over; they wanted someone different with new ideas.
+I came from L'Oréal; I knew nothing about shoes, but I remembered the Carel boutique I used to see as a little girl in Grenoble, which had made a big impression on me.
+I remembered it as a very pretty heritage brand, well-made with quality products.
+I immediately liked the idea.
+I really learned the trade on the job with Michèle Carel, and today Emilie, Georges's granddaughter, who still works in the team.
+I think they chose me because they liked my project for the brand.
+The house was aging when I took it over; I wanted to put design back at the center of the debate.
+I knew there were treasures in the archives to be reawakened.
+Tony, Georges's most creative son, had worked with all the greatest couturiers of the time: Jean-Paul Gaultier, Karl Lagerfeld, Jean-Charles de Castelbajac, Thierry Mugler, etc. They made the shoes for their shows.
+So, in the brand's archives, there were gold mines!
+So when I took over the brand, we worked a lot, really a lot, but we had all the right foundations to get there: a beautiful, established brand with a great history and well-made products from historic suppliers in Italy.
+All that was missing was new energy and new blood.

 How does the creative process work at Carel?

-Frédérique : With Hubert Canard, the creative director, we talk a lot.
-We draw a lot of inspiration from the brand's archives, but also from everything we can find.
-Vintage and history play a central role.
-There are 3 main sources of inspiration.
-The first is the vintage Carel pieces that we actually own.
-In our outlet boutique "Sabotine" there were over 15,000 pairs of shoes of all kinds, straw shoes, spartan shoes, incredible things that are often impossible to import!
-Secondly, the images and press of the time.
-Firstly, all the Carel campaigns by Jean Loup Sieff, who did all the Carel advertising campaigns for over 20 years.
+Frederique : With Hubert Canard, the creative director, we talk a lot.
+We draw a lot of inspiration from the brand's archives, but also from anything we find.
+Vintage and history play a central role, but we quickly forget that too.
+There are three main sources of inspiration.
+The first is the vintage Carel pieces we own.
+In our outlet store "Sabotine" there were more than 15,000 pairs of shoes of all kinds, straw, gladiator sandals, incredible and often unwearable things!
+The second is the images and press from the time.
+All the Carel campaigns by Jean Loup Sieff first of all, who did all the Carel advertising campaigns for more than 20 years.
 But also press articles from the 60s and all the best-selling pairs photographed over the years.
-Finally, the last source of inspiration is the drawings, by Jean Paul Gaultier for example, that we find in the archives.
-Sometimes it's just a line, but you can see the creative intent behind it.
+Finally, the last source of inspiration is the drawings, by Jean Paul Gaultier for example, which we find in the archives.
+Sometimes it's just a line, but you understand the creative intention behind it.

-What is the current model that came out of this research?
+What is the current model that was born from this research?

-Frédérique : The Kina was born out of this creative process!
-Contrary to popular belief, our famous Babies Kina is a very recent model, we brought it out 6 or 7 years ago.
-It's simply a model that has THE Carel grammar: small Cuban heel, very stable and wide, Georges Carel straps, pop colours and varnish.
-It was a journalist from Elle who told us one day, totally by chance, about a model of Carel babies, so we took a closer look.
-Emilie and I went to see the factories in Italy with a very precise idea of what we wanted and we perfected the model with them until we found the perfect combination.
-At first the model worked well, but it was only after 2 or 3 years that we realised it was THE model that would mark the brand's revival.
-Then Alexa Chung fell in love with the model, and everything accelerated.
-She even wore her Carels to the Chanel catwalks!
-The model was a phenomenal success, even in Asia, where KOLs (Key Opinion Leaders) snapped them up.
+Frederique : The Kina was born from this creative process!
+Contrary to what everyone believes, our famous Babies Kina is a recent model, we released it 10 years ago.
+It is simply a model that has THE Carel grammar: small Cuban heel, very stable, the Georges Carel straps adored them and the pop colors, the varnish and the ultra comfort side.
+It was a journalist from Elle who told us one day, totally by chance, about a model of babies at Carel, so we took a closer look.
+We then worked and reworked the model, we went with Emilie to see the factories in Italy with a very precise idea of what we wanted and we perfected the model with them until we found the perfect combo.
+At first the model worked well but it was only after 2 or 3 years that we understood that it was THE model that would mark the renewal of the brand.
+And then Alexa Chung fell in love with this model and everything accelerated.
+She wore her Carel

 What role does vintage play in your personal wardrobe?

-Frédérique : It's simple, I hardly buy anything new.
-Everything I own has either been in my possession for years or I've bought it at auction at Drouot.
+Frederique : It's simple, I hardly buy anything new.
+Everything I have, I've either had for years or I bought at auction at Drouot or at a garage sale.
 My wardrobe is essentially vintage.
-You can find some absolutely fabulous things at Drouot.
-It's true that it takes a bit of time, but you get some crazy bargains, like these Emilio Pucci shirts I found at an auction.
-They're in perfect condition, in gorgeous silk, Made in Italy, and I got them for a song.
+You can find absolutely fabulous things at Drouot.
+It's true that it takes a little time, but you can get some amazing deals, like these Emilio Pucci shirts I found at a sale.
+They're in perfect condition, in magnificent silk, Made in Italy, I got them for next to nothing.
 I also really like this Yves Saint Laurent jacket that I'm wearing.
-It's the piece I always wear to any formal event where I want to feel comfortable and confident.
+It's the piece I always wear to every slightly formal event where I want to feel comfortable and confident.

-Frédérique : To be honest, I haven't had to do much.
-Everyone wants to do better.
-On the other hand, women are much more sensitive to these issues than men.
-I don't know if it's our relationship with children or the future we have in store for them, but it's true that the women in the team are the driving force behind our change.
+Frederique : Honestly, I didn't have to do much.
+Everyone is keen to do better.
+Women, on the other hand, are much more sensitive to these issues than men.
+I don't know if it's our relationship with children, with the future we have in store for them, but it's true that the women on the team are the driving force behind our change.
 Camille Rachon in particular.
 Camille is our CSR manager.
-She started when Hubert and I were creating the company, and she was always asking questions about how things were done and suggesting ways in which we could improve.
-I really wanted Carel to turn a corner on these issues and Camille became our sustainable development manager in 2020 and she delivers a lot.
+She started in creation with Hubert and asked lots of questions about how things were done and suggested lots of solutions to improve us.
+I really wanted Carel to take a step forward on these issues, and Camille became our sustainable development manager in 2020, and she delivers a lot.
+She mobilizes each department cross-functionally on the ecological issue.
+Collection, logistics, packaging, everything is audited in order to gradually improve our way of consuming and designing our collections.

-Frédérique : We still have a long way to go, but we have set ourselves some ambitious targets for 2024: Firstly, to carry out our first carbon audit: we are embarking on the great adventure of a carbon audit in order to quantify our emissions accurately and comprehensively.
-This will enable us to identify measures and levers to reduce our impact.
-Secondly, to improve our traceability: as part of the AGEC law, we are setting up a QR code system in the boutique and on the e-shop, which will enable people to discover the stages and places of manufacture of their shoes, as well as their precise composition.
-Finally, vegan certification: we want to label our line of trainers as 100% made from alternative materials, in response to growing consumer demand for ethical, leather-free fashion.
+Frederique : There's still a long way to go, but we've set ourselves ambitious goals for 2024.
+First, we're undertaking our first carbon footprint assessment: we're embarking on this great adventure to accurately and comprehensively quantify our emissions.
+This will allow us to identify measures and levers to reduce our impact.
+Second, we're improving our traceability: as part of the AGEC law, we're implementing a QR code system in our stores and online, which will allow us to discover the stages and locations of manufacturing of our shoes, as well as their precise composition.
+Finally, vegan certification: we want to label our line of sneakers as 100% made from alternative materials in order to meet consumers' growing expectations for leather-free and ethical fashion.
+We'd also like to offer customers the option of returning their pair to the store so that they can be fully recycled.

-We carefully select the leathers we use, giving preference to certified Leather Working Group tanneries.
+Gold or Silver certified by the Leather Working Group.
 This label aims to promote sustainable and responsible practices.
-The tanneries are audited on a number of environmental and social criteria, which guarantees that the leather we use is manufactured in good conditions.
+Tanneries are audited on numerous environmental and social criteria, which guarantees us that the leather is produced under good conditions.

-"We draw a lot of inspiration from the brand's archives, but also from anything we can find.
-Vintage and history play a central role"
+"We draw a lot of inspiration from the brand's archives, but also from anything we find.
+Vintage and history play a central role."